-Biomarker (somatic) testing uses a sample from a biopsy of your tumor or cancer material to look for biomarkers or proteins.
+In biomarker testing, a sample from a biopsy of your tumor or cancer material will be tested to look for biomarkers or proteins.
 This information is used to choose the best treatment for you.
 Biomarker testing can be considered for those with localized, regional, or metastatic prostate cancer.
 Biomarker testing is sometimes called gene profiling or molecular testing.